Submission Rules, Terms and Conditions

 By entering the project, you agree that Write Sparks can publish your letter in any and all means including physically (eg. in a zine, book or magazine) or digitally (eg. on a website or social media) for two years from the submission opening date.
 Your letter can be shared during the project as promotion at any time.
 You will be credited as the author every time your work is used.

 You will retain copyright for your letter/entry but grant the transference of full rights to Write Sparks for the duration the zine is on sale and available.
-The zine will be distributed for free in many places, but will also be sold for a small cost online in order to cover costs.
-There will be no royalties paid to, or earned by, the entrants of the Dear 2020 Project.
+The zine will be distributed for free in some places, but will also be sold online in order to cover costs.
+There will be no royalties paid to, or earned by, the entrants of the Dear 2021 Project.

 Write Sparks reserve the right to amend these Rules or cancel this project at any stage, if deemed necessary in its opinion, or if circumstances arise outside of its control.